-Then you’ll be asked to share information about your employment situation and income and provide your bank information, so OppLoans can send your funds if your application gets approved.
+Then you’ll be asked to share information about your employment situation and income, plus bank details so that OppLoans can send your funds if your application gets approved.

 The lender does, however, report your payment activity to the three major credit bureaus — Experian, Equifax and TransUnion — so paying on time can help improve your credit score.